 Do you think this might be why he was on the golf course so much?

-Katie’s first Behavior Change Request met a need she had in a powerful way and brought healing.
+When Frank granted Katie’s request, it met her need in a powerful way and brought healing.

 And equally important, it set them both on a direction toward a deeper and more stable connection with each other.

 Want to know what Frank’s issue was?
-Stay tuned next week!
+Click here to read more of their story.